 The winner will then be flown in an all-expense paid trip to Manila for the finale on December 1 where 60 candidates from around the Philippines will be competing for the international titles National Universe, Man International and Man of the Universe, as well as four national titles.

 Cash prizes total P200,000, with Asia tours for two international title holders and a US tour for the grand title holder.
 The winning candidates’ charity of choice or advocacies will also be funded.

-Man of the Philippines-Dubai is organised by Expat Media and is supported by Kiwanis Club Dubai, Eventologist Dubai, Shuttereality, Pinas Music Zone and Tatak Pinoy, and sponsored by KBH Group, Ace Sagario Hair & Beauty, Calivo Couture, Jojo Lapore Couture, Michael Diaz Gent’s Salon, Tantra Club, Fortune Hotel, Fakhruddin Hotel & Apartments, Petals by Carmille, Ortego’s Grill and Inasal House.
+Man of the Philippines-Dubai is organised by Expat Media and is supported by Kiwanis Club Dubai, Eventologist Dubai, Shuttereality, Pinas Music Zone and Tatak Pinoy, and sponsored by KBH Group, Ace Sagario Hair & Beauty, Calivo Couture, Jojo Lapore Couture, Michael Diaz Gent’s Salon, Tantra Club, Fortune Hotel, Treppan Hotel & Suites by Fakhruddin, Petals by Carmille, Ortego’s Grill and Inasal House.
 Text: GAD/Photos: Jonathan Ybera/Expat Media

 UAE weather warning: rain, 5-degree temperature in parts of country